serverpod/serverpod_docs/docs/05-deployments/01-deploying-to-aws.md

 :::info

 If you deploy your servers in a region other than Oregon (us-west-2), you will need to update the `instance_ami` variable.
 Instructions are in the configuration file.
+In addition, you will also need to update the region in your Github deployment file located in `.github/workflows/deployment-aws.yml`.

 :::